- Published on

 If your GitHub-Slack notifications still aren't coming through after checking all the basic settings, here are a few additional steps to troubleshoot:

 - Confirm the webhook URL: Double-check that the webhook URL in your GitHub settings is correct and active.
-You can test it by sending a sample message to see if it’s functioning properly.
+You can test it by checking the Recent Deliveries tab under Settings > Webhooks.

 - Check Slack app permissions: Ensure the Slack app has the right permissions to post messages in the specific channel.
 You can adjust these settings in the Slack app configuration if needed.